1. Verdi command line¶

 To quickly perform a single command on a profile that is not the default, use the

 verdi -p generic code list will display the codes for the

 generic profile, despite it not being the current default profile.

 Before we start running calculations ourselves, we are going to look at an AiiDA database already created by someone else.
 Let’s import one from the web:

 Contrary to most databases, AiiDA databases contain not only results of calculations but also their inputs and information on how a particular result was obtained.
 This information, the data provenance, is stored in the form of a directed acyclic graph (DAG).
 In the following, we are going to introduce you to different ways of browsing this graph and will ask you to find out some information regarding the database you just imported.

 1.3.
 Your first AiiDA graph¶

-Fig. 1.15 was drawn by hand but you can generate a similar graph automatically by passing the identifier of a calculation node to
+Fig. 1.11 was created manually but you can generate a similar graph automatically by passing the identifier of a calculation node to

 Identifiers in AiiDA come in three forms:

 723, that identifies your entity within your database (automatically assigned)